wizardmanannan/CX16Agi/README.md

 # CX 16 Iteration 5 Goals (Completed)
 - Sprite support
 - Implement System Tick Replacing Inaccurate Inherited C One

-**Note: This Project Is Under Construction And Is Not Ready For General Use**

 Here is a quick demonstration video: https://youtu.be/IDdc890T_oY